Analysing the climate at spatial points for a given period

 theme_bw()

 Now, download the climatic data for the selected locations.
-All you
+To get

-have to do is use the function get_daily_climate,
+daily data, all you have to do is use the function

 Sys.time() # to know how much time it takes to download